ark1375/K-modem_Optimization/README.md

 2. **Maven 3.6**
 Having Maven around is Recommended.
 With Maven installed, you don't need to worry about dependencies and package installations.
 Also, the installation guide in this readme is directly using Maven for building the project.

-3. **Git and Git Bash**  _Recomended_
+3. **Git and Git Bash**
 Download and install the latest version of Git Bash for convinient use of Git.
-Though it is not necessary, I recomend installing it anyway.

 4. **NetBeans 8 (Or Higher)** _Recomended_
 The project itself is written using NetBeans so for convenient use, it is recommended to have NetBeans installed as well.